 - 2 tbs butter, chilled

-Place 1 cup of red grapes and 1 cup of green grapes on a baking sheet lined with a silicone mat.
+- Place 1 cup of red grapes and 1 cup of green grapes on a baking sheet lined with a silicone mat.
 Roast the grapes in the oven for 45 minutes.
 Immediately transfer grapes to a plate and set aside.
 Take the remaning grapes and puree in blender or food processor.
-Strain grape puree through a fine mesh strainer, set aside.
+Strain grape puree through a fine mesh strainer and set aside.

-While pork is resting pour grape juice into a hot skillet at med-high heat, add Madeira and bring to a boil.
+- While pork is resting, pour grape juice into a hot skillet at med-high heat, add Madeira, and bring to a boil.
 Lower heat, simmer until juice becomes a syrupy sauce, stir in roasted grapes.
-Add butter, remove skillet from heat and stir until butter and sauce are incorporated.
-Cut pork tenderloin into 12 slices, spoon sauce over tenderloin.
+Add butter, remove skillet from heat, and stir until butter and sauce are incorporated.
+Cut pork tenderloin into 12 slices and spoon sauce over tenderloin.
 Enjoy!